Arshbir-singh/cisco-networking-labs/07-enterprise-lab/readme.md

 ## Tools

-Built and verified in Cisco Modeling Labs (Personal), using Wireshark for packet-level verification and a structured OSI-model troubleshooting approach throughout.
+Built and verified in Cisco Modeling Labs (Personal) and a structured OSI-model troubleshooting approach throughout.